 Lord Cornwallis eliminated the practice, increasing employee salaries in compensation.

 In 1790 he introduced circuit courts with company employees as judges and set up a court of appeals in Calcutta.

 Sir John Shore (1793-98)

-The period of Shore’s rule as governor-general was comparatively uneventful.
+As governor-general, the duration of Shore’s reign was comparatively uneventful.

 His policy was attacked as temporizing and timid.

 He showed weakness in dealing with the mutiny of the officers of the Bengal army.

 He settled the question of the Oudh succession.